 So you will need your own website (with a blogging system) to start your own blog.

-Sidenote: There are many other solutions you could use like Tumblr, Blogger or WordPress.com.
+Sidenote: There are many other solutions you could use like Tumblr, Blogger or WordPress.com (see a full list of free blog makers here).
 However, for practicality’s sake, I’ve picked what I think are the best blogging platforms.

 WordPress powers 41.0% of all websites, and is clearly the most successful CMS out there.
 It is a (PHP-based) platform that came out in 2003 as a solution for bloggers – so you are in good hands.

 WordPress.org itself is free.
-However, you’ll need to host the application with a hosting provider.
-There are many to choose from, but I would recommend checking out Namecheap (yes, they do budget-friendly hosting too) or SiteGround (if you are looking for a high-quality service).
+However, you’ll need to self-host the application with a web hosting provider.
+There are many to choose from, but I would recommend checking out Namecheap (yes, they do budget-friendly WordPress hosting too) or SiteGround (if you are looking for a high-quality service).

 One of the beauties of WordPress is that you can change your theme (template) and your website will look completely different – only a couple of clicks needed.

 WordPress themselves have a repository with themes you can use for free.
 However, if you’d like to have a more sophisticated theme and get support for it, check WordPress theme marketplaces like ThemeForest or Elegant Themes.

 As a blogger, WordPress has all the features you’ll need (e.g., categories, tags, etc.).
 However, not all that glitters is gold and WordPress has some complications you should be aware of.
 Let’s check out its advantages and disadvantages: